Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 These systems are typically designed for growing lettuce and small herbs, not a wide variety of vegetables.

-As a result, first-time growers may fail and blame themselves, not realizing that these systems work under very specific conditions.
+As a result, first-time growers may fail and blame themselves, not realising that these systems work under very specific conditions.

 The beauty of aquaponics lies in its versatility.
 Here’s a list of vegetables you can grow with the right design: